milvus-io/milvus/docs/design_docs/segcore/segment_interface.md

 3. `get_active_count(Timestamp)`: entity count after filter by Timestamp
 4. `chunk_data(FieldOffset, chunk_id) -> Span<T>`: return continuous data for specified column and chunk
 5. `chunk_scalar_index(FieldOffset, chunk_id) -> const StructuredIndex<T>&`: return the inverted index of specified column and chunk
-6. `num_chunk_index`: the number of indexes (including scalar and vector indexes) that have been created:
+6. `num_chunk_index`: the number of indexes (including scalars and vector indexes) that have been created:
    1. In growing segment, this value is the number of chunks for which the inverted index has been created.
 In these chunks, the index can be used to speed up the calculation.
    2. SealedSegment must be 1
 7. `debug()`: debug is used to print extra information while debugging